BirthdayResearch/quantum/README.md

 ### Change Token Cap

-Only addresses with admin role can change `tokenCap`.
+Only address with admin role can change `tokenCap`.

 ### Modify admin and operational address